benbazus/cefm/README.md

-Here's a sample `README.md` file for your Google Clone App, structured to include descriptions for both the client and server sides, as well as placeholder sections for images.
-You can customize the content further based on your specific project details.

----

 # Google Clone App

 A fully functional Google Clone application built with **Vite** for the client side and **Node.js** with **Express** for the server side.
 The app mimics key features of Google’s search engine, file storage, and sharing functionality.
 It also includes user authentication, file uploads, and folder management.

----

 ## Table of Contents